 Functionality

-Figure 1 shows a block diagram of eFEXL1Topo.
-The various aspects of eFEX L1Topo functionality are described in detail below.
+Figure 1 shows a block diagram of L1Topo.
+The various aspects of L1Topo functionality are described in detail below.
 Implementation details are given in section 3.

-A block diagram of the eFEX L1Topo module.
+A block diagram of the L1Topo module.

 Real-Time Data Path

 ATCA Backplane zone 3 of L1Topo is used for real-time data transmission.
 The input data enter L1Topo optically through the backplane.
 The fibres are fed via four blind-mate backplane connectors that carry 72 ?? fibres each.
 The optical signals are converted to electrical signals in 12-fibre receivers.
 For reason of design density miniPOD [1.11] receivers are used.
 The electrical high speed signals are routed into two FPGAs, where they are de-serialized in MGT receivers; the parallel data are presented to the FPGA fabric.
 The two FPGAs operate on their input data independently and in parallel.
 High bandwidth, low latency parallel data paths allow for real-time communication between the two processors.
 The signal results are transmitted towards the CTP on both optical fibres and electrical cables.
 The electrical signals are routed via an extension mezzanine module.